DONGChuan/DONGChuan.github.io/_posts/2016-05-29-Android-DragViewHelper.md

 > `ViewDragHelper` is in support.v4.
 It is a utility class for writing custom ViewGroups.
 It offers a number of useful operations and state tracking for allowing a user to drag and reposition views within their parent ViewGroup.

-**So it's for moving Views on ViewGroup!**.
+**So it's for moving Views in ViewGroup!**.
 For example, customize a LinearLayout in which we could drag views.

 ## Create an instance